-For traditional media you can use a press release (template offered on page 11 of this toolkit and on the resource page) to share your congregation's plan with local media.
+You can use a press release (template offered below and on the resource page) to share your congregation's plan with local mass media.
 Plan to distribute your press release to media about two weeks before your congregation's day of service.